autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/gpu-plotter.md

 ## CPU and GPU Usage

 By default, the plotter utilizes both the CPU and GPU.
 If you wish to disable CPU usage, you can do so with the following parameter: `--cpu-sector-encoding-concurrency 0`

+## Farming Cluster

+When using a farming cluster please be aware that that when using GPU's - and especially multiple GPU's - you may exceed the bandwidth of your network connection.
+A fast GPU will exceed the bandwidth that a 1G connection would provide.
+That doesn't mean it will fail to work, it just means that your video card will be idle while it waits for the data to transfer.
+Mny people with fast or multiple GPU's are using 2.5G or 10G connections.

 ## Support